Jacopo Zabarella: Works

-Zabarella's work reflects his teaching in the Aristotelian tradition.
+Zabarella's works reflect his teaching in the Aristotelian tradition.
 His first published work was Opera logica (Venice 1578), followed by Tabula logicae (1578).
 His commentary on Aristotle's Posterior Analytics appeared in 1582.
 His great work in natural philosophy was De rebus naturalibus, published posthumously in 1590.
 It constituted 30 treatises on Aristotelian natural philosophy, the introduction to which was written only weeks before his death.
 His two sons edited his incomplete commentaries on Aristotle's texts, also published posthumously (the commentary on the Physics in 1601 and the commentary on On the Soul (1605).

 Zabarella consulted newly recovered Greek commentators such as Alexander of Aphrodisias, Philoponus, Simplicius, and Themistius, as well as medieval commentators like Thomas Aquinas, Walter Burley, and Averroes.
 Unlike some earlier scholastic philosophers, he was literate in Greek and was therefore able to use the Greek texts of Aristotle.
 He devoted much effort to presenting what he considered to be the true meaning of Aristotle's texts.